govau/notify-client-java/README.md

 `Notification notification = client.getNotificationById(notificationId);`

-* `notificationId` is the Id of the notification.
-The Id is part of the notification object returned when `sendEmail` or `sendSms` is called.
+* `notificationId` is the Id of the notification - the Id is part of the notification object returned when `sendEmail` or `sendSms` is called.

 **Fetch all notification for your service**: